compomics/DeepLC/CONTRIBUTING.md

 ## How to contribute

-- Fork [DeepLC](https://github.com/HUPO-PSI/SpectralLibraryFormat) onGitHub to make your changes.
+- Fork [DeepLC](https://github.com/HUPO-PSI/SpectralLibraryFormat) on GitHub to
+make your changes.
 - Commit and push your changes to your [fork](https://help.github.com/articles/pushing-to-a-remote/).
 - Open a